sajjadhashemian/SVP/README.md

 **TO DO**

-- Determine the optimal sample size required for accurate regression analysis to assess the algorithm's performance and efficiency.
+- Determine the optimal sample size required using regression.
-- (Maybe) Use discrete sampling to improve the sampling process and reduce computational overhead.
+- (Maybe) Use discrete sampling to improve the sampling process and reduce overhead.
 - **(50%)** Rigorous analysis of the algorithm's error bounds.
 - GPU Implementation (CuPy).
 - Experimenting on Higher Dimensional Lattices.